Emily Spivey

-Emily Spivey (born September 29, 1971) is an American television writer, producer, actress, and comedian.
-Spivey is best known as the creator of the series Up All Night and Bless the Harts.
+Emily Spivey (born September 29, 1971) is an American television writer and producer.
+She is best known as the creator of the series Up All Night and Bless the Harts.
 She previously worked as a staff writer on Saturday Night Live from 2001 to 2010.
 She won an Emmy Award in 2002 and a WGA Award in 2008, both for her work on Saturday Night Live.

-Early life and education
+Biography

 Spivey was born in Statesville, North Carolina and grew up in High Point, North Carolina.
 She graduated from T. Wingate Andrews High School.
-She earned her bachelor's degree from University of North Carolina at Greensboro and her master's degree from Loyola Marymount University in Los Angeles.
+She earned her bachelor's degree from the University of North Carolina at Greensboro and her master's degree from Loyola Marymount University in Los Angeles.

-Career

 In Los Angeles, she joined The Groundlings.
 Spivey wrote for the show King of the Hill, which she left to go write for Saturday Night Live in 2001.
+She left the show in 2010, a few episodes before the end of the 35th season, after nine years as writer.
+She was promoted to writing supervisor for what ended up being her final season.

+In 2011, Spivey created the sitcom Up All Night featuring Christina Applegate and Will Arnett.
+The show aired for two seasons.

 In addition to writing the script, Spivey is also part of the ensemble cast of the Netflix movie Wine Country.

-Personal life

-Spivey is married to film editor Scott Philbrook.
+Spivey is married to film editor and paranormal podcast host Scott Philbrook.
 They have a son born in 2009.